Family Connects FAQ for Families

 What if my family has special circumstances, such as adoption, a child in the NICU, or infant loss?

 FCHC nurses are well-trained, and equipped to handle many unique family situations.
-Whatever your family’s individual circumstances, our nurses can provide you and your family with a visit to offer support and resources.
+Whatever your family’s individual circumstances, our nurses can provide you and your family with a visit to offer support and resources that can guide you through this time.

 I love the sound of this!
 Is there a way I can learn more or get involved?

-If you still have questions, please reach out to:
+If you have questions, please reach out to:

 This work is funded by North Carolina's Preschool Development Grant (PDG).
 This program is available without regard to race, color, national origin, disability, age, sex, political affiliation, or religion.